Skip to content

 Although wave 2 of this BBHT study points to a declining Mental Market Share for Native's male/female buyers, it also shows actionable steps forward through Mental Advantage analysis.

 Mental Advantage analysis highlights which brands in the category perform better or worse than expected - given two important factors: 1.) the brand's relative size in the category, and 2.) how common/typical the measured attributes and associations are to the category.
 Because Mental Advantage analysis accounts for these two factors, it essentially 'levels the playing field', creating a fairer comparison between brands of different sizes (something traditional brand health trackers don't typically do).
 Larger industry names are simply more likely to be recalled, potentially inflating perceived associations even if those associations aren't particularly strong.
-The same goes for attributes/Category Entry Points that are inherently associated with the category, like 'refreshing' for beverages and 'durability' for cars; these are more likely to be associated with brands simply because they are expected within the category.
+The same goes for brand attributes/Category Entry Points that are inherently associated with the category, like 'refreshing' for beverages and 'durability' for cars; these are more likely to be associated with brands simply because they are expected within the category.
 Fortunately, Mental Advantage analysis takes all this into account to reveal unique (sometimes 'hidden') selling points and opportunities.

 So what does this mean for Native?